Blog

 Federation in technology can apply to a lot of different systems, but we’re going to focus on three of the most common use-cases: federated search, federated identity, and federated databases.

-Federated search: Perusing many sources at once
+Federated search: perusing many sources at once

 Federated search works by taking in one query from a user, searching multiple sources, then returning results compiled into a single format to the user.
 You can think of it as a really powerful manager organizing many separate processes at once, then presenting a beautifully polished final product.